katelouie/starlight/README.md

 - [x] can apply the house system (whole sign) and generate MC / Dsc / IC
 - [x] can apply the placidus house system too

+## input
+- [x] Allow inputting city name and state/country to get coordinates
+- [x] Allow inputting local time and converts it to UTC

 ## chart analysis

 - [x] generate calculated midpoints